-The PSR 2017 has facilitated the roll out of Open Banking by introducing regulation for third-party payment service providers (TPPs).
+The PSR 2017 has facilitated the roll out of open banking by introducing regulation for third-party payment service providers (TPPs).

-At present, nine of the UK's largest banks and building societies are required to make customer data available through Open Banking, but other smaller banks and building societies have also chosen to take part in Open Banking.
-There may be an expansion of Open Banking to a wider range of accounts and financial products (such as savings, mortgages, consumer credit, investments and insurance) as part of the FCA's proposed Open Finance initiative.
-Open Finance has been identified as a strategic priority for the FCA.
+At present, nine of the UK's largest banks and building societies are required to make customer data available through open banking, but other smaller banks and building societies have also chosen to take part in open banking (including as a means of compliance with broader obligations to facilitate TPP access to accounts under the PSR 2017).

+There may be an expansion of open banking to a wider range of accounts and financial products (such as savings, mortgages, consumer credit, investments and insurance) as part of the FCA's proposed open finance initiative.

-The UK has also been considering similar broader initiatives as part of its Smart Data review; the Government proposed Next steps for Smart Data in September 2020.
+The UK has also been considering similar broader initiatives as part of its Smart Data review; the government proposed Next steps for Smart Data in September 2020.
+In the area of pensions, the Pension Schemes Act 2021 introduces a legislative framework for pensions dashboards that will enable consumers to access data about all their pensions in one place.
+However, the regime is not yet operational with further secondary legislation and guidance under development.